MortyTech/gomontraff/README.md

-# GoMonTraff — Go + cilium/ebpf traffic billing exporter
+# GoMonTraff — Go + cilium/ebpf traffic usage exporter

 A high-performance, low-overhead network traffic monitoring agent written in **Go** and **eBPF (C with CO-RE)**.
 This project replaces a legacy Python + BCC implementation with a single, statically linked, production-grade Go binary.